Prompt → Context → Harness: three layers of LLM engineering

 Prompt Engineering

-from anthropic import Anthropic
+from langchain_anthropic import ChatAnthropic

-system="You are a senior code reviewer.
-Be terse.",
+("system", "You are a senior code reviewer.
+Be terse."),

-"content": "Review this PR for race conditions:\n" + diff},
+("user", "Review this PR for race conditions:\n\n{diff}"),

 Layer 2 · Information